 - 4. In the search results list, navigate to the asset you want to edit and click its Edit icon.
 Content Server displays the asset's "Edit" form. - 5.
 Make your changes to the asset.
-Note the following when editing the asset: - You may see one or more fields that allow you to visually select an image asset to be associated with the asset you are editing.
-In such cases, you will see a Choose Visually link next to the field.
-Clicking the link invokes the Image Picker attribute editor; for more information on Image Picker, see "Working with the Image Picker," on page 100. - For more information on associating assets, see "Working with Asset Associations," on page 122. - You may see one or more fields that allow you to visually select a date (such as a post date, release date, and so on) in addition to the standard text box.
-In such cases, you will see a Date Picker (little calendar) icon next to the field.
-Clicking the icon invokes the Date Picker attribute editor; for more information on Date Picker, see "Working with the Date Picker," on page 102. - 6.
-Click Save to save your changes. - Content Server displays the asset's "Inspect" form showing the changes.
+If any of the fields or form sections are unfamiliar to you, consult your design team or administrator. - a.
+For each field, replace the existing content with new content as necessary.
+When making your changes, take note of the following: - Required fields.
+Do not leave any required (highlighted) fields blank.
+If you do, you will not be permitted to save the asset.
+Make changes to all other fields as necessary. - Date fields.
+You may see a Date Picker (little calendar) icon next to a date field.
+Clicking the icon invokes the Date Picker attribute editor; see "Working with the Date Picker," on page 108 for more information. - WYSIWYG text fields.
+You may see one or more text fields that are WYSIWYG-enabled (What You See Is What You Get) via a WYSIWYG editor, such as FCKEditor (see "Working with FCKEditor," on page 100).
+These text fields allow you to enter and format your content using controls similar to those of Microsoft Word.
+For more information, see "Working with WYSIWYG Editors," on page 99. - Image Picker fields.
+You may see one or more fields that prompt you to visually select an image asset to be associated with the asset you are editing.
+In such cases, you will see a Browse Image Repository link next to the field.
+Clicking the link invokes the Image Picker attribute editor; for more

+- information on Image Picker, see "Working with the Image Picker," on page 101. - Online Image Editor fields.
+You may see a field (or fields) that allows you to compose and edit graphics and images directly in the asset form, using the Online Image Editor tool.
+For detailed instructions, see "Working with the Online Image Editor," on page 103. - Flash content fields.
+You may see a section in the asset form that prompts you to compose Flash content from Flash templates, images and text of your choice.
+For detailed instructions, see "Working with Flash Content," on page 106. - Fields that prompt you to select assets.
+You may see a field (or fields) that prompt you to select a flex parent or a template, or associate an asset (such as an image) with the asset you are editing. - If the field displays a drop-down list, select the desired asset from the list.
+If the field displays an Add Selected Items button, proceed to the next step. - 2) In the tree, select the tab containing the asset you want to select as a value for the field.
+Consult your design team or administrator to find out which assets are available in which tabs of your tree. - 3) In the tab, select the desired asset. - 4) Click Add Selected Items.

+Content Server assigns the selected asset as a value for the field.

+- 6. Click Save Changes to save your changes. - Content Server displays the asset's "Inspect" form showing the changes.
 If you click Cancel instead, the asset appears unchanged in the "Inspect" form. - 7.
 (Optional) If you want to see how the asset would look if it were published, you can preview it.
 To preview an asset, click Preview in the action bar at the top of the asset's "Inspect" form.
 A new window will open and display the asset in its rendered form.